midoelmelegy/toptrader/README.md

 # Tele.io

-A customizable social platform designed to foster authentic communities in the crypto space.
-Unlike traditional social media, this platform emphasizes verified information and stable, long-term engagement between users, helping to build meaningful, trust-based relationships.
+A customizable social platform designed to foster authentic communities in the crypto space, emphasizing meaningful, trust-based relationships.

 ## What We Integrated Flow With